 Can a hosted student share a bed with another hosted student during orientation?

-No. Hosted students should have their own beds/sleeping spaces at all overnight orientations including End of Stay (Departures) and Arrivals.
+No. Hosted students must have their own beds/sleeping spaces at all overnight orientations including End of Stay (Departures) and Arrivals.

 If our team wants to have all hosted students stay overnight in someone's home for orientation, is that okay?